✳ OMNIVIEWER

 Is my CSV uploaded anywhere?

 No. OmniViewer is a static page with no server-side processing: your CSV is read directly by your browser and never leaves your computer.
+That is true of every tab, including the SQL engine and the exporter — the parsing all happens in Web Workers on your own machine.

 What is a CSV file?